CoreyPhillipsOfficial/portfolio-site/README.md

 ## Usage

-To view the deployed version of the portfolio site, click <a href="https://corey-phillips.netlify.app/" target="_blank" rel="noopener noreferrer">here</a>.
+To view the deployed version of the portfolio site, click [here](https://corey-phillips.netlify.app/).

+*(For the best experience, you may want to consider opening the link in a new tab.
+You can typically do this by right-clicking the link and selecting 'Open link in new tab' or using the browser's shortcut.)*

 To start the development server, run the following command: